 Carlette Smith joined the Levine Scholars Program in 2022 as the Business Services Coordinator.
 Carlette earned her Bachelor of Business Administration-Management from Brenau University, Gainesville, Georgia in 2005.
 She spent 18 years in corporate with a manufacturing company, moving with the company to the Charlotte area in 2010.
 Carlette believes that business is really about relationships and she welcomes the new relationships she will make as Business Services Coordinator.

-Blake Marlowe is a graduate assistant for the Levine Scholars Program and provides support in seminars, civic engagement projects, and undergraduate research.
-She earned her Bachelors in History with a minor in German at the University of North Carolina at Chapel Hill.
-She is currently pursuing her Masters in History at University of North Carolina at Charlotte and hopes to become a professor in the future.
-In her free time, Blake loves to walk her dog, Riggins, hang out with friends and family, play video games, hike, and travel.
+Ariana Rivera is a graduate assistant for the Levine Scholars Program and provides support in seminars, civic engagement projects, and undergraduate research.
+She earned her Bachelors of Science in Health Systems Management at the University of North Carolina at Charlotte.
+She is currently pursuing her Masters in Healthcare Administration at University of North Carolina at Charlotte and hopes to begin her own nonprofit tailored to improving resources and promoting wellness programs that aid in the overall health of those in underprivileged neighborhoods.
+In her free time, Ariana loves to engage in various physical activities such as beach volleyball and soccer.
+She also enjoys spending time with her dog, hanging out with friends and family, exploring local food spots, and traveling.